Why Your CDN Isn't Protecting You: The Hidden DDoS Gap

 How Attackers Find Your Origin

-- Historical DNS Records: Services like SecurityTrails archive every DNS record ever published.
+- Historical DNS Records: Services like SecurityTrails and DNSdumpster archive every DNS record ever published.
 Changed your IP after adding a CDN?
 The old one is still in the history.

 - SSL Certificate Transparency: When you request an SSL certificate, it's logged publicly.
-These logs often contain origin IP addresses.
+Certificate transparency logs often contain origin IP addresses in the certificate's Subject Alternative Names.

-- Email Headers: If your server sends email, those emails contain your origin IP in the headers.
+- Email Headers: If your server sends email (password resets, notifications), those emails contain your origin IP in the headers.

 - Subdomain Leakage: Your main site is behind Cloudflare, but is

 staging.example.com?
-What aboutapi-internal.example.com? - Cloud Metadata: AWS, Azure, and GCP instances have predictable IP ranges.
-Attackers scan these looking for your application signatures.
+What aboutapi-internal.example.com?
+These often resolve directly to origin. - Cloud Metadata: AWS EC2 instances, Azure VMs, and GCP Compute instances have predictable IP ranges.
+Attackers scan these ranges looking for your application signatures.

 Real-World Impact